Sthiber/COSC_4397_Pathtracing_Raytracing_Project/README.md

 | **Final gather time** | Time used to accumulate color results into the image buffer. | Helps confirm that pixel accumulation is efficient. |

+## Naive Approach
+The baseline for our project is the original implementation from the repository we forked.
+This represents the unoptimized, naive version of the path tracer.
+After running the Cornell Box scene using this baseline, we obtained the following performance metrics: